-There have been multiple studies that have found that curcumin and other foods can reverse insulin resistance.
+Multiple studies have found that curcumin and other ingredients in foods can reverse insulin resistance.

 Ginger, another spice from a root similar to turmeric, was found to reduce fasting blood sugar by 10.5% (PMID 24559810).
 Many other studies tour ginger as effective for diabetes.

 A 2013 report from Finland shows that the body needs less insulin for sugar balance after a meal if berries are also eaten.
-By Carol Ann Wilson Strawberries, bilberries, lingonberries, chokeberries, cranberries, and blackberries were used.
+Strawberries, bilberries, lingonberries, chokeberries, cranberries, and blackberries were used.
 (PMID: 23365108.)

 Berberine, found in the roots of goldenseal, barberry, and Oregon grape, was found to lower insulin resistance by 45% (Metabolism May 2008;57(5):712-7 Pubmed 18442638).
 Another study found that berberine performed just as well as Metformin, Glipizide, and Rosiglitazone, three of the top diabetes drugs on the market (PMCID: PMC3478874).
 And berberine has no serious side effects.